 The Pandemic, the Transformation, and the New Normal

 The pandemic had a significant negative impact on individuals and societies around the world.
 The pandemic touched and transformed every aspect of our lives and our societies.
-Life, family, relationships and business would not go on as usual.
-The most common experiences comprise the transition from communal practices to distant practices such as religious meetings on Zoom while family gatherings went from personal interactions to connecting through digital applications such as FaceTime, WhatsApp and Skype.
-Although the stay-home-order provided some relationships the opportunity for growth and improvement, it also provided the breeding ground for increased depression, drug and alcohol use, child and spousal abuse and suicides.
+Life, family, relationships, and business would not go on as usual.
+The most common experiences comprise the transition from communal practices to distant practices such as religious meetings on Zoom while family gatherings went from personal interactions to connecting through digital applications such as FaceTime, WhatsApp, and Skype.
+Although the stay-at-home-order provided some relationships the opportunity for growth and improvement, it also provided the breeding ground for increased depression, drug and alcohol use, child and spousal abuse and suicides.

 On the one hand, the carbon footprint dramatically decreased with noticeable changes in wildlife and marine life—from Italy’s pristine water canals to the improvement in global air quality.
 While on the other, we witnessed the destabilization of the American and global economies.
 The Pandemic put the American economy and infrastructure in the global spotlight—increased government spending, millions of Americans without sustainable employment to levels that surpassed the Great Depression coupled with the rise of crippling unemployment claims.